-- 6.1 In terms of an overview of performance, Internal Audit has improved performance in 2017/2018 in relation to completing a greater percentage of the audit plan (97.4%; target 100%) and completing assignments within allocated days (82%; target 80%).
+- In terms of an overview of performance, Internal Audit has improved performance in 2017/2018 in relation to completing a greater percentage of the audit plan (97.4%; target 100%) and competing assignments within allocated days (82%; target 80%).
 Targets were met in relation to issuing draft reports on time (87%; target 80%) and productivity (86%; target 80%), albeit year-on-year performance has marginally declined. - 6.2 As resources reduce, an increasing proportion of total time is being spent on external client work as well as responding to adhoc requests and participating in Council-wide scrutiny and review groups.
-The presence on such groups provides an independent challenge to the work of the Group and ensures that emerging risks are known and addressed, if required.
-Whilst not directly providing an audit opinion, knowledge of Council systems and processes are reviewed as part of the delivery of this role and does assist in the development of a more value-added role for the Service. - 6.3 PSIAS requires the Council's internal audit function to demonstrate engagement with clients to ensure the Audit Plan is agreed at the outset of the year and continues to address known and emerging risks.
-Historically, this had been achieved through client questionnaires and periodic meetings with Heads of Support Services.
-Moving forward, feedback will be gathered through annual questionnaires to Heads of Service within whose areas where there has been audit activity in the year and through annual meetings with Executive Directors. - 6.4 The Forum is asked to note Internal Audit performance in the year to 31 March 2018.
+The presence on such groups provides an independent challenge to the work of the Group and ensures that emerging risks are known and addressed if required.
+Whilst not directly providing an audit opinion, knowledge of Council systems and processes are reviewed as part of the delivery of this role and does assist in the development of a more value-added role for the Service.

+6.3 PSIAS requires the Council's internal audit function to demonstrate engagement with clients to ensure the Audit Plan is agreed at the outset of the year and continues to address known and emerging risks.
+Historically this had been achieved through client questionnaires and periodic meetings with Heads of Support Services.
+Moving forward, feedback will be gathered through annual questionnaires to Heads of Service within whose areas where there has been audit activity in the year and through annual meetings with Executive Directors.